 DC Brew Tours: Experience the history of DC with a whole lot of hops.
 Take a DC Brew Tour at either 11 a.m. or 5 p.m. daily, and sip from the DC metro area's finest local brewers.
 Each tour includes delicious food pairings and round-trip transportation from Downtown.

 Buffalo Billiards: With 50 HD flat-screens, four projector TVs, three fully stocked bars and the largest number of pool and shuffleboard tables in the District, Buffalo Billiards is a perfect spot for chilly days.
-The Dupont Circle hangout serves up 24 beer selections and a tasty menu filled with hearty options to warm you up.
+The Dupont Circle hangout serves up more than a dozen beer selections and a tasty menu filled with hearty options to warm you up.

 Hill Country Barbeque Market: Weather got you wishing you lived in sunny Texas?
 Well, then pull up your bootstraps and head over to Hill Country Barbeque Market, where Southern hospitality and pounds of beef brisket will have you in a cowboy state of mind.
-After you fill up on barbecue and beer served in mason jars, shuffle on downstairs to the Boot Bar, which features live country music almost every night of the week.
+After you fill up on barbecue and beer served in mason jars, shuffle on downstairs to the Boot Bar, which features live country music Tuesday-Saturday nights each week.

-The Spa at Mandarin Oriental, Washington DC: "A soothing oasis of heat, water and therapy."
+The Spa at Mandarin Oriental, Washington DC: "An oasis of holistic therapy for the body, mind and spirit."
 What more could you want as you freeze your way through winter?
 The Spa at Mandarin Oriental boasts Zen relaxation rooms, a 50-foot indoor heated swimming pool and a state-of-the-art fitness center.
 Looks like you won’t need that extra sweater.

 The Spa at Four Seasons, Washington, DC: Take off your winter coat and step into The Spa at Four Seasons, Washington, DC.
 This luxurious retreat in Georgetown offers hotel guests and visitors a variety of spa treatments as well as a relaxation room in which you can prolong your tranquil, cozy respite.

 MINT Spa: If you need an excuse to pamper yourself, dreary weather should be one of them.
-Treat yourself to a massage, facial and more at MINT Spa, with two locations in DC.
-Each week on Tranquil Tuesday, clients can receive a massage or facial for only $49.
+Treat yourself to a massage, facial and more at MINT Spa, with two locations in DC: one Downtown, and one in Dupont Circle.